nafizjiwa/JAVASCRIPT-Destructuring/README.md

 # JAVASCRIPT-Destructuring

 #### Destructuring, or Destructuring assignment
-#### A JavaScript feature to extract data from arrays and objects.
+#### A JS feature extracts/unpacks values from arrays, or properties from objects, into distinct variables.
-#### It's (syntactic sugar) an easier, shorter, and clearer way to write expressions than other forms.
+#### It's (syntactic sugar) an easier, shorter, and clearer way to write expressions.

 ### Destructuring Arrays